Aussiemon/Gauntlet-Slayer-Edition-Mod-Loader/README.md

 3. File replacement system (every file in the `mods` folder will be loaded before same-named game scripts).
 4. Skips the splash screens as a proof of concept.

-Made for the GOG version of Gauntlet: Slayer Edition, but should work with all PC versions.
+Made for the GOG and Steam versions of Gauntlet: Slayer Edition.

 ## Gauntlet: Slayer Edition Source Code
 https://bitbucket.org/Aussiemon/gauntlet-slayer-edition-source-code/src/main/